 Grounds for Terminating Parental Rights

-The parental rights termination procedure is perhaps one of the strongest legal mechanisms available to protect children in need.
+The parental rights termination procedure is perhaps one of the strongest and most drastic legal mechanisms available to protect children in need.
 In many cases, a termination proceeding is a necessary precursor to the adoption of the child.
-In some states and cases, it's possible to reinstate parental rights after termination or consenting to adoption.
+In some states, it's possible to reinstate parental rights after termination or consenting to adoption.

 The exact grounds for terminating parental rights vary from state to state.
-The following list summarizes the major grounds for terminating a parent's rights to his or her child.
+The following list summarizes the major grounds for terminating a parent's rights to their child.

 Common Grounds for Terminating Parental Rights